Tran1595/Looker-Studio-Sales-Performance-Dashboard/README.md

 ## Project Highlights

-- Business Context: The sales data represents a fictitious company that operates in the retail sector, offering a variety of products such as technology devices, office supplies, and furniture.
-The company serves different customer segments across multiple regions.
-The dataset covers the period from 2014 to 2017, providing a comprehensive view of the company's sales and profitability, making it ideal for learning and demonstration purposes.
+- Business Context: The sales data represents a fictitious retail company offering a variety of products, including technology devices, office supplies, and furniture.
+The company serves multiple customer segments across different regions.
+The dataset spans 2014 to 2017, providing a comprehensive view of sales trends and profitability, making it ideal for analysis and learning purposes.

-- Interactive Dashboards: Utilizing Looker Studio, I've created interactive dashboards that display sales performance across various dimensions such as time, product categories, customer segments, and regions.
+- Interactive Dashboards: Using Looker Studio, I’ve developed dynamic dashboards that visualize sales performance across various dimensions, including time, product categories, customer segments, and regions.

-- Visual Insights: The dashboards include charts, Geo maps that make it easy to identify trends, patterns in the sales data.
+- Visual Insights: The dashboards feature charts and key performance indicators, making it easy to identify trends, track revenue changes, and analyze order patterns.

 **Data Edit Interface:**